energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 - DATA PRODUCERS (Vendors, i.e. device manufacturers):

-* Register their company with EW-AI Marketplace (via ENS)
+a) Register their company with EW-AI Marketplace (via ENS)
-* Register their device types (via ENS)
+b) Register their device types (via ENS)
-* Setup pool(s) of devices (optional, pools might allow for different trials on the same device, via ENS again)
+c) Setup pool(s) of devices (optional, pools might allow for different trials on the same device, via ENS again)
-* Register their device specs (This really is what the IOT-X data pool is for, so the device/manufacturer specs aren't replicated a million times)
+d) Register their device specs (This really is what the IOT-X data pool is for, so the device/manufacturer specs aren't replicated a million times)
-* Integrate EW-AI with EW-DOS, so devices can send their PTD data into EW-AI
+e) Integrate EW-AI with EW-DOS, so devices can send their PTD data into EW-AI
-* Define who can access their data, costs in OCEAN, privacy level settings, etc.
+f) Define who can access their data, costs in OCEAN, privacy level settings, etc.

 - DATA CONSUMERS (these could be the same vendors, but also even 3rd parties)

-* Register with EW-AI Marketplace
+a) Register with EW-AI Marketplace
-* Search/Find IOT PTD data sets (this can also be done via filtering, grouping, aggregation, normalization, etc. search by manufacturer, device, type, network, data captured, etc.)
+b) Search/Find IOT PTD data sets (this can also be done via filtering, grouping, aggregation, normalization, etc. search by manufacturer, device, type, network, data captured, etc.)
-* Have EW-AI prepare those sets for OCEAN analysis (EW-AI handles all the details here)
+c) Have EW-AI prepare those sets for OCEAN analysis (EW-AI handles all the details here)
-* Apply desired analysis and learning algos
+d) Apply desired analysis and learning algos
-* Get results -> make their devices and networks more efficient.
+e) Get results -> make their devices and networks more efficient.

 The flow above is simplified, eventually it would need to handle CVM marketplaces where vendors could permission other (selected) vendors/partners to learn from their data in aggregate ACROSS multiple vendor devices, find patterns across networks, etc...